tehsongxuan/Polymer-Tg-Prediction-and-Polymer-Family-Generalisation/README.md

 ### Target Variable

-The target is **reported $T_g$ in °C**, making this a supervised regression problem.
-When multiple source records share a canonical structure, their median reported $T_g$ becomes the structure-level target.
+The target is **reported T<sub>g</sub> in °C**, making this a supervised regression problem.
+When multiple source records share a canonical structure, the median of their supplied T<sub>g</sub> values becomes the structure-level target.
 Source identifiers and disagreement information are retained.

 ## Methodology